Source: Gay Wardle Education

 Gay Wardle 00:32

-Trevor is a well-recognized thought leader, educator and engineer within the local anaesthetic industry.
+Trevor is a well-recognized thought leader, educator and engineer within the local aesthetic industry.
 Trevor has written and delivered the laser and IPL component of the Bachelor of Health Science Dermal Therapy degree at Victoria University, and has been a regular presenter at Aesthetic Plastic Surgery society conferences on laser, IPL and radiofrequency.
 With over 30 years experience as a technical support engineer, and over 20 years experience in clinical training for various manufacturers.
 Trevor’s practical understanding of devices allows him to drive the development of superior technologies to produce devices of the highest quality, where most suppliers are TGA device to sponsors that overseas companies, Trevor and his team at the aesthetic bureau are now the only TGA recognised Australian manufacturer of IPL and LED.
 Today to talk to us about LED – Trevor Neale.
 Welcome, Trevor.

 Trevor Neale 01:45